opensalt/opensalt-docs/docs/index.rst

 7.1.2 Viewing Comments
 ~~~~~~~~~~~~~~~~~~~~~~

-You are able to sort comments by the three tabs - newest, Oldest, and Most Popular (see graphic above).
+You are able to sort comments by the three tabs - Newest, Oldest, and Most Popular (see graphic above).
 You may use these tabs to sort comments in the way that suits your interest and purpose best.
 Comments are not a part of the framework itself but independently stored.
 Due to a feature that truncates the email address of a participant, users cannot start their usernames with the @ symbol.

 .. image:: static/OpenSALT_User_Manual_186.png
    :height: 278 px